Application Process Flow

 Types of Process

 Completing actions & tasks on one single page cyclically.
-A user stays on a single page actively completing form fields & tasks.
+A user stays on a single page actively cycling through form fields.
 One page with associated tasks.
 For more simplified & less complex designs use a cyclical process.

 Wizards / E-commerce Checkout

-Completing tasks in a linear process from one page to the next including (SPA) single page applications, wizards & step-by-step forms, external tabs/pages.
+Completing tasks in a linear process from one page to the next including (SPA) single page applications, wizards & step-by-step forms.
 A user moves from page to page actively completing tasks with multiple steps.
 Multiple pages with associated tasks.
 For a more complex design and larger scope of work use a linear process.
 The inclusion of visual indicators, step heading text and wizard steps can indicate to the person (using the application) how many and what steps there are to complete their goals.
 They should also know where they currently are, and where they’re going in future steps.
 It’s essentially a progress indicator of goals with both business objectives and peoples needs being met as easily and less painful as possible.
 Being able to go back and move forwards easily via the design is a good idea too.
 Outside of making mistakes (field level validation) people may want to go back to make changes after further thought and consideration.
 As Luke Wroblewski said “web forms suck!”
 (Web Form Design by Luke Wroblewski) and the form should be designed top to bottom, left to right (form level) with a clear path to completion.
 Luke Wroblewski suggests top aligned labels are generally preferred for making a form more readable and for efficient page scanning.
 This was validated by using eye-tracking tests.
 One day forms may never exist at all, let’s hope 🙂 (Auto-completed information, Apple Pay, PayPal, Stripe e.t.c.)
+Be wary of funnels, using funnel techniques and this type of manipulation.
+People are smart, if something isn’t right or doesn’t suite them, they can simply close the browser window/tab, be slightly aggravated and bounce or potentially never return (head to the competition).
+Forcing people to do something they don’t want to do or feel uncomfortable with, like a funnel technique along with other problems at the time of check out is a bad idea and can lead to loss of trust, business and a damaged reputation.
+If something isn’t right at checkout, or part way through the form filling process and the numbers don’t look good (quantitative stats) have a feedback form to assess issues or ask questions through holding interviews and potentially usability studies to ascertain what is causing the lack of completions, sign-ups or payments, presuming site traffic isn’t an issue.

 Combined Process (Cyclical & Linear)